ksw0306/FloWaveNet/README.md

 <img src="png/model.png">

 For the purpose of parallel sampling, we propose FloWaveNet, a flow-based generative model for raw audio synthesis.
 FloWaveNet can generate audio samples as fast as ClariNet and Parallel WaveNet, while its training procedure is really easy and stable.
-Our generated audio samples are available at [http://bit.ly/2zpsElV](http://bit.ly/2zpsElV)
+Our generated audio samples are available at [http://bit.ly/2zpsElV](http://bit.ly/2zpsElV).
+Also, our implementation of ClariNet (Gaussian WaveNet and Gaussian IAF) is available at [https://github.com/ksw0306/ClariNet](https://github.com/ksw0306/ClariNet)

 # Requirements